Once again, upland bird hunters will find a mixed bag this fall.

-While spring was favorable across much of southern Idaho, persistent drought may have impacted brood survival in some areas.
-Northern Idaho, on the other hand, experienced an abnormally cool and wet spring, which may have affected nesting success.
+While spring weather was favorable across much of southern Idaho, persistent summer drought may have impacted brood survival in some areas.
+Most of northern Idaho, on the other hand, experienced another cool and wet spring, which may have affected nesting success.
 However, early reports from hunters suggest this fall will be promising for wingshooters.

 While weather certainly impacts game bird populations on a yearly basis, the quantity and quality of nesting habitat is critical to maintaining Idaho’s game bird populations for the long-term.
 Game birds require adequate undisturbed nesting cover to successfully hatch a nest and then abundant broadleaf plants and insect populations to successfully raise chicks to adult size.